Podcasting, audio recording and editing

 Podcasts are one of the most accessible media formats to create and consume, as they can require minimal equipment and software to produce and are widely accessible using natural spoken language.

 Most podcasts focus on a central theme or idea, which is then explored or discussed over multiple episodes.
 Creating a podcast can be a great way to express creativity and practice communication.
-Explore the world of podcasting today.

-Record a podcast at the Library
+Record a podcast in the Library

 How to start your own podcast